 Inside the folder, include all of the following:

-• An MP3 recording, if available, with any reference to your name and affiliations omitted from the metadata (ID3); use the naming format PieceTitle.mp3
+- An MP3 recording (live or mockup) with any reference to your name and affiliations omitted from the metadata (ID3); use the naming format PieceTitle.mp3

 (Do not “share” the folder; only direct links will be accepted.)